-Magnetometers have a diverse range of applications from locating sunken ships to monitoring heart beats.
-Depending on the application, magnetometers can be deployed in spacecraft, aeroplanes, towed at a distance behind quad bikes and lowered into bore holes.
+Magnetometers have a diverse range of applications from locating sunken ships to monitoring heartbeats.
+Depending on the application, magnetometers can be deployed in spacecraft, airplanes, towed at a distance behind quad bikes, and lowered into boreholes.

 - For defensive purposes, navies use arrays of magnetometers laid across sea floors around ports to monitor submarine activity.